tttapa/py-build-cmake/examples/minimal/README.md

 it is automatically added as a build requirement and installed by the build frontend (e.g. pip) before building.
-There are many other options: take a moment to look at the [py-build-cmake documentation](https://tttapa.github.io/py-build-cmake/reference/config.html#cmake) for an overview and more detailed explanations.
+There are many other options: take a moment to look at the [py-build-cmake documentation](https://tttapa.github.io/py-build-cmake/reference/config.html#cmake) for an overview and detailed explanations.

 ```toml
 [tool.py-build-cmake.stubgen]